JonaiSerrano/Active-Directory-Infrastructure-Setup-for-Enterprise-Environments/README.md

 <h2>Major objectives in this project: </h2>

 1. Establish a Virtualized Enterprise Network Environment
-    - Set up a fully functional internal network using VirtualBox, simulating an enterprise infrastructure with multiple virtual machines.
+    - Set up a fully functional internal network, simulating an enterprise infrastructure with "multiple" virtual machines.
 3. Deploy and Configure Active Directory Domain Services (AD DS)
     - Install Windows Server 2019 and configure it as a domain controller to manage users, devices, and organizational units centrally.
 5. Design Organizational Structure with Departments and Users
-    - Create a realistic enterprise hierarchy by setting up departments and user accounts based on business roles and access needs.
+    - Automate user creation using PowerShell scripting.
+Save time and reduce manual errors by generating multiple domain users from a script..
 7. Implement Network Access Control via Domain Controller
     - Ensure all internal devices route internet access through the domain controller, allowing administrators to monitor and govern traffic.
-9. Utilize Administrative Tools for System Management and Automation
+9. Provide a clear, beginner-friendly guide for replication
-    - Leverage PowerShell, Server Manager, and Python scripts to automate tasks, enforce policies, and maintain system integrity across the network.
+    - Make the setup process accessible for learners, professionals, and anyone building a home lab or testing environment.

 <hr>